polygamma/aurman/README.md

 > **Notice**: Even though it may seem like an AUR helper is targeted at inexperienced users, the opposite is the case.
 > `aurman` is targeted at **advanced** users, who are familiar with `pacman`, `makepkg` and most of all with the `AUR`.
 > `aurman` is an AUR **helper**, it can not and will never be a replacement for the sometimes needed human interaction.
-> If you **ever** encounter a problem, at which `aurman` e.g. is not able to find a dependency solution and you do not know **either**
+> If you **ever** encounter a problem, at which `aurman` e.g. is not able to find a dependency solution, and you do not know **either**
 > how to solve the problem, you should **not** use an AUR helper.
 Even though the specific problem may be a bug in the `aurman`
 > implementation, it is **always** expected, that you as user will know what to do.
 If you do not, do not use `aurman`.
-> Also: If you already failed to install `aurman` because you do not know something like how to import PGP keys or how to fulfill `aurman`
+> Also: If you already failed to install `aurman`, because you do not know something like how to import PGP keys or how to fulfill `aurman`
 > dependencies manually, you should **not** use `aurman`.
 > Last but not least: The GitHub issues are **not** for support, they are **only** for feature requests, bug reports or general discussions.
 > To reduce the noise by users, who should not use `aurman`, but still do, users may be banned from this repository without further warning